drbitboy/Dpdtrun/README.md

      dThDt = dThDtTDI  -  vFb * cos (Theta) / deltaY                 [3]

-    The distance along the flyby direction (+X) between the spacecraft and the object can be derived from two formulae:
+    The distance along the flyby direction (+X) between the spacecraft and the target can be derived from two formulae:

      deltaX = P(t)  -  vFb * t                                       [4]
      deltaX = deltaY * tan(Theta)                                    [5]